sabya-in/Machine-Learning/README.md

 R = Inital reward for faster and better reward searches;

 # Instructions to run
-  1. Files postfixed with _exp are part of nbandit code for checking transition between different decision trees / banndits (slots)
+  1. Files postfixed with _exp (experiment folder) are part of nbandit code for checking transition between different decision trees / banndits (slots)
-  2. Files postfixed with _nbandit are part of nbandit code and shows how the Q_max and percent of optimum actions selected saturates
+  2. Files postfixed with _nbandit (core folder) are part of nbandit code and shows how the Q_max and percent of optimum actions selected saturates
   3. The Main_exp and Main_nbandit are launcher files
   4. Once you launch you need to provide E,epsilon,R
   5. Next seed bell curve for each slot machine or bandit in our n-bandit problem

+# Core
+  In this algorithm we calculate Qvalue deterministically for each iteration which ideally isnt the case in real world.
+  This model is very deterministic and hence the curve chooses the winner slot / optimum slot using the optimum policy very fast and remains saturated.
+  The probablity of choosing another slot decereases after the first 100 iteration as we have clear winner.

+# Experiment
+  In this we choose only those Qvalue where we expect optimum reward. we dont calculate Qvalue for each slot in each step for particular bandit only when we choose it as Action according to optimum policy.
+  The variance of the graph is very smooth and almost always we choose the proper Action , ( which also many a times gives us the cumulative reward not always)
+  If we have two bell curves _(Mu=4,sd=0.5) , (Mu=4,sd=2.8)_ the obvious smart choice is to choose (1) instead of (2) for a stable reward, but if we are looking for wildly optimistic results we can choose (2) , this is evidient from the fact that setting greater value of _E_ leads to choose (2) which may in short term give wildly high jumps.

 # UCB implementation can make this implementation much better